 Another option is adjusting the vinegar to your liking.
 Want it tangier?
 Add a bit more?
 Less tangy?
 Add less.
 And, you could try adding some sugar to the hot sauce to even out the tanginess and deliver a sweet-heat twist.

-There are also many ways to spice up our basic jalapeño hot sauce with common spices from your cupboard.
-Spice likes cumin, chili powder, and dried coriander are interesting adds, but there’s a whole world there to try.
+There are also many ways to add unique tastes to our basic jalapeño hot sauce, just with common spices from your cupboard.
+Spice likes cumin, chili powder, and dried coriander are interesting adds, but there’s an entire world there to try.
 Fresh herbs are great for exploration, too.

 Like this hot sauce recipe?
-Take a look at these too:
+You’ll love these too:

 - Basic Habanero Hot Sauce: Same idea, but a much hotter starting point and a different set of ingredients that work well with the hab’s natural flavor.